wolfeidau/wolfeidau_site/_posts/2014-03-02-configuring-a-simple-ipv6-network.md

 So for Linux, IOS and Android this is all we need to do to provide get the routing to work, however on OSX clients we have one additional step.

 As OSX doesn't accept the route advertisements by default, a route solicitation daemon called `rtsold` needs to be running on all client machines aside from the router.
+Below is the command I ran on macbook B, note on this machine the wireless adapter was `en0`.

 {% highlight bash %}
-sudo rtsold
+sudo rtsold en0
 {% endhighlight %}

 Once this is started you should be able to ping the Mesh thing from macbook B on the wireless lan.